stevenhan1991/VIS26-EnsembleNGP/README.md

 # EnsembleNGP

-This is the official code for paper: EnsembleNGP: Exploring Time-Varying Volumetric Ensemble Data via Parameter and Spatial Space Decomposition
+This is the official code for our paper: EnsembleNGP: Exploring Time-Varying Volumetric Ensemble Data via Parameter and Spatial Space Decomposition

 ## Required Libraries